Letters from Lodi

 2018 Sand Point Family Vineyards, Lodi (Jahant) Sauvignon Blanc ($12) - A blend of the Lange family's two major Jahant AVA plantings, both planted exclusively to Sauvignon Musqué: Leading off with a Mandarin orange/lemon citrusy nose that is on the subtle side, tinged with just a trace of green herbiness suggesting the "gooseberry" quality common to many New Zealand bottlings.
 Crisp and airy medium body on the palate, defined by a lithe, rather delicate feel in the middle before finishing with a light, soft, easy touch.

-Also listed in alphabetical order, each of these other 5 Lodi Sauvignon blancs definitely have some interesting attributes to offer:
+Also listed in alphabetical order, each of these other 5 Lodi Sauvignon blancs definitely has some interesting attributes to offer:

-2018 McCay Cellars, Lodi (Mokelumne River) Sauvignon Blanc ($24) - Native yeast fermented (very unusual for this varietal category) and sourced entirely from Heritage Oak Winery's estate vineyard: More of a dried straw-like, weedy herbiness in the nose mingling with melon/cantaloupe-like fruit, a sprig of tomato leaf and touch of organic earthiness.
-Medium-full body falling more on the full side (the label reads 14.1% alcohol), giving the pure herby/fruit centered qualities a broad yet rounded feel punctuated by moderately crisp acidity.
+2018 McCay Cellars, Lodi (Mokelumne River) Sauvignon Blanc ($24) - Native yeast fermented (very unusual for this varietal category) and sourced entirely from Heritage Oak Winery's estate vineyard: More of a dried straw-like, weedy herbiness in the nose mingling with a melon/cantaloupe-like fruit, a sprig of tomato leaf and a touch of organic earthiness.
+Medium-full body falling more on the full side (the label reads 14.1% alcohol), giving the pure herby/fruit-centered qualities a broad yet rounded feel punctuated by moderately crisp acidity.

 2018 Michael David Winery, Lodi Sauvignon Blanc ($16) - Fresh, lush tone to melon/peach skin-like aroma, veering towards tropical fruit (guava and white flowers).
-Medium to medium-full body with an almost fleshy, silky feel giving the wine a consumer-friendly feel, while still remaining tart edged, crisp and consise in its pure varietal fruit exuberance.
+Medium to medium-full body with an almost fleshy, silky feel giving the wine a consumer-friendly feel while remaining tart edged, crisp, and concise in its pure varietal fruit exuberance.

 2018 Rippey Family Vineyards, Overboe Vineyard, Lodi Sauvignon Blanc ($20) - An aroma that falls squarely in the lush, ripe, slightly tropical/green melon spectrum of the varietal profile, with an herbiness relegated to just a hint of licorice/fennel in the nose.
 Rounded, fleshy, medium-full body and feel, with moderate acidity giving a restrained citrus/grapefruit-like quality in the middle, before ending on a soft, easy note.